 You all know how much I love to-do lists and planners.
-Well, I have discovered something new which I am absolutely CRAZY for!
+Well, I have discovered something new which I absolutely adore!

 Let me back up a moment.
 A lot of my work, for both my blog and for the work I do with clients, is ongoing long-term work.
 That means that I have to chip away at these projects a little bit each day.
 And that can be tricky to keep track of and manage, especially when it’s time-sensitive projects such as social media!